United Airlines unveils plan to fund more sustainable jet fuel made from trash

+Sustainable BusinessUnited Airlines unveils plan to fund more sustainable jet fuel made from trash

-(Reuters) -United Airlines said on Tuesday it has partnered with global firms including Nike Inc and Siemens AG in an “Eco-Skies Alliance” to finance use this year of about 3.4 million gallons of low-carbon, sustainable aviation fuel derived from trash.
+United Airlines (UAL.O) said on Tuesday it has partnered with global firms including Nike Inc (NKE.N) and Siemens AG (SIEGn.DE) in an “Eco-Skies Alliance” to finance use this year of about 3.4 million gallons of low-carbon, sustainable aviation fuel derived from trash.

 Though tiny compared with the 4.3 billion gallons of jet fuel that United consumed in 2019 prior to the start of the COVID-19 pandemic, the amount triples the roughly 1 million gallons of sustainable fuel it has used each year since 2016.